 FAX: (919) 681-2779

-The Department of Surgery is one of the leading surgery programs in the world, committed to Duke Health's mission of providing outstanding and compassionate patient care, training tomorrow's leaders, and conducting innovative research.
+- The Department of Surgery is one of the leading surgery programs in the world, committed to Duke Health's mission of providing outstanding and compassionate patient care, training tomorrow's leaders, and conducting innovative research.
 Across 11 specialty divisions, the department consists of over 300 clinical and research faculty, nearly 200 house staff, and nearly 500 staff members.

 Director: Allen Song, PhD